Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* Imp unit tests: reformat tests + tours
+* imp table unit tests
-* Reformat code (split css and js for table, ...)

 ### To Fix
 * Make data source sync parallel (looks like problem occurs in _get_data_from_api method (of odoo?))